hrishikesh-2000/hrishikesh-2000/README.md

 - **Data Engineering**: Data Warehousing, Data Modeling, CI/CD, API Integration

 ## 💼 Building Stuff and Hoping It Works
+- Currently working on project end-to-end ETL pipeline for the insurance domain as of (20th November), including schema modeling.
 - Building and optimizing data pipelines with Azure Data Factory and Databricks for large-scale data ingestion.
 - Implementing Medallion Architecture and creating curated business views in SQL for data modeling.